JuniMay/syc/README.md

 ### Submission

-The machanism of the contest is compile everything altogether.
+The machanism of the contest is compiling everything altogether.
 So we need to flatten the source code.

 ```shell
 python3 scripts/flatten.py --input_dir ./src --output_dir ./flattened